-The starter code contains a very simple example analysis that determines whether TAC instructions are unreachable (because there is a return statement on all paths leading to them.)
-You can use this analysis to help debug your algorithm, and to give you ideas on how to structure your other analyses.
-You can often implement the transfer functions using the propagating visitor pattern, as I illustrate in a variant of the unreachable analysis.
+The starter code contains a very simple example analysis that determines which TAC instructions are unreachable (because there are return statements on all paths leading to them.)
+You can use this analysis to help debug your code, and to give you ideas on how to structure your other analyses.
+You can often implement the transfer functions using the propagating visitor pattern (if your TAC supports them), as I illustrate in a variant of the unreachable analysis.

 When implementing your analyses, make reasonable design choices about how to represent the dataflow facts, and feel free to use the java.util collection classes wherever possible.
+And remember: